tarantool/queue-python/README.rst

 Then just import it, create Queue, take Tube push and get some elements:

 .. code-block:: python
     from tntqueue import Queue
     queue = Queue("localhost", 33013, 0)
     tube = queue.create_tube("name_of_tube")
     tube.put([1, 2, 3])
     task = tube.take()
     task.data # [1, 2, 3] -- take task and read data from it
     task.ack() # move this task into state DONE

+That's all, folks